kwilson44/research_2022/README.md

 ### Character Preview System
 The live character preview serves as the centerpiece of the application, combining selected features in real-time.
 The preview area uses a subtle gradient background that complements the main design while keeping focus on the character being created.

-## Technical Design Approach

-### Progressive Enhancement
-The styling supports dynamic content loading, with sections appearing progressively based on user selections.
-This creates a smooth, guided experience that prevents overwhelming users with too many options at once.

-### Accessibility Focus
-The design system prioritizes accessibility through clear visual hierarchy, sufficient color contrast, and intuitive navigation patterns.
-Tooltips provide additional context, while status indicators clearly communicate availability and selection states.

-### Responsive Architecture
-The style guide includes comprehensive mobile optimization, with adjusted spacing, typography, and layout patterns that maintain usability across all screen sizes.
-The responsive design ensures the character creation experience remains engaging whether on desktop or mobile.

-## Design Philosophy

-### Inclusive Design
-The visual design supports the application's advocacy mission by clearly highlighting gaps in representation and providing intuitive pathways for users to suggest improvements.
-Advocacy elements are seamlessly integrated into the design flow without disrupting the creative process.

-### Brand Harmony
-While maintaining LEGO's recognizable aesthetic, the design introduces contemporary web standards and accessibility best practices.
-The result is a familiar yet modern interface that appeals to both long-time LEGO enthusiasts and new users.

-### Modular System
-The style guide employs a modular approach that allows for easy maintenance and future expansion.
-Individual components can be updated or extended without affecting the overall design system, supporting the application's evolving needs.

 ## Impact and Goals